Treatment of severe sepsis will vary for each patient depending on the initial infection, the organs affected and the extent of damage.

 Source control means treating the source of the infection, such as an abscess or infected wound.
 This may require draining pus from infected tissue.
 In more serious cases, surgery may be required to remove the infected tissue and repair any damage.

 Vasopressors are medicines used to treat low blood pressure.
-The two types of vasopressors used in the treatment of sepsis are dopamine and noradrenaline.
+The two types of vasopressors used in the treatment of sepsis are dobutamine and noradrenaline.

 They can help to increase blood pressure by stimulating the muscles involved in pumping blood around the body and constricting (narrowing) the blood vessels.